siddharthsingh89/siddharthsingh89.github.io/_posts/2018-9-23-Design-Considerations-for-Database-for-web-Apps.md

 For example, quora- add  questions and answers in db.

 After writing down the requirements, we need to decide the db archietcture.
 We should ask ourselves below questions-
-1) Should we use Relational Database like SQL Server, MYSQl, PostGres etc.
+1. Should we use Relational Database like SQL Server, MYSQl, PostGres etc.
-2) Should we use NOSQL Databases like Mongo, Cassandra etc.
+2. Should we use NOSQL Databases like Mongo, Cassandra etc.
-3) Should we use both ?
+3. Should we use both ?

 Also, the based on the data needs, We also need to be considered below-
-1) Replication
+1. Replication
-2) Recovery
+2. Recovery
-3) Sharding
+3. Sharding

 ### When a Relationanl database can server you better?
 A relational database is better when-
 1. there is relationship among data and you need joins.
-2. when consistancy is utmost important
-3. All or nothing.
+2. when consistancy is utmost important.
+All or nothing.
-4. structure data.
+4. Structure data.
 5. Referential integrity.

 Examples- Banking system